PeterEFrancis/python-course/chapters/types, variables, and operations/material.md

 ## Boolean Type: `bool`

 Very simply, in python there are two possible values for a data object that is of type `bool`: `True` and `False`.
-In lTer chapters we will learn to use boolean values to control the flow of a program.
+In lTer chapters we will learn to use Boolean values to control the flow of a program.

 ## Comparison Operators

-Comparison operators operate on numbers and return a boolean value.
+Comparison operators operate on numbers and return a Boolean value.

 This table summarizes: